Sunday, March 10, 2019

 A favorite spot for brief stopover for travelers to enjoy the

-awesome views and to have a cup of coffee or food
+awesome view and to have a cup of coffee or food

 at the nearby eatery.

-The campus of Keningau Teachers Training Institute (IPK) looked deserted when we dropped by in the Sunday afternoon.
+The campus of Keningau Teachers Training Institute (IPK) looked deserted when we dropped by in that Sunday afternoon.
 Our first destination was the Director's residence.
-It's a place I had spent many weekends between 2008 and 2011 when my wife could not make it home and had to stay on for official duties.
+It's a place I had spent many weekends between 2008 and 2011 when my wife could not make it home and had to stay on for official duties normally during weekends.
 The house looked almost exactly as I last saw it just over seven years ago.

 The compound of the Director's residence has a